-Individuals acting in a non-business capacity exemption
+Exemption for individuals acting in a non-business capacity

 The PA 1988 does not apply to personal information that individuals collect, hold, use or disclose for the purposes of their personal, family or household affairs.
 In other words, the PA 1988 does not apply to an individual’s handling of personal information unless it is done in the course of running a business.